-After you have finished fermenting and bottling the mango wine, you should allow it to age for at least 3 months.
-This will allow the flavors to mellow and the wine to improve in quality.
+After fermenting and bottling the mango wine, you should allow it to age for at least three months.
+This will make the flavors mellow, and the wine will improve in quality.

 How long will the mango wine keep?

-Homemade mango wine should keep for up to 2-3 years if it is stored in a cool, dark place.
+Homemade mango wine should be kept for 2-3 years if stored in a cool, dark place.